serlo/db-migrations/README.md

-## Package for setting up DB migrations
+## DB migrations

+particularly for the legacy database

 ### Steps to add a new migration